 When the training routine is established, it is important that exercising with IQoro® becomes a natural part of the daily routine.
 The child should exercise, with or without help, three sessions per day as described in the manual.

 Research with the IQoro® treatment method has not been specifically carried out on children.
-However, Dr. Mary Hägg has many years of clinical experience stretching back to 1979, of treating children from premature to late teenagers with both common, and less well-known conditions.
+However, Dr. Mary Hägg has many years of clinical experience stretching back to 1979, of treating children from premature birth to late teenagers with both common, and less well-known conditions.

 Research shows that IQoro® acts on, and regenerates, the entire swallowing process.
 It stimulates the sensory nerves in the mouth, and by doing this reaches the brain’s control system for the swallowing process, which is closely linked to the control systems for other bodily functions, including breathing, the ability to make speech sounds, facial expression, postural control , stomach and intestine functions, and more.
 This explains why exercising with IQoro® can have a positive effect on so many different functions.